 Mobile to the gallery +358 (0)45 7730 1686

-The summer exhibition is opening on May 29th.
+The summer exhibition is open every day from May 29th to August 29th.
 We aim to act responsibly following the guidelines and open for a limited amount of people at a time.

 The Art rental shop is now open online (The texts are in Finnish, but please don’t hesitate to acquire more info in English.)